Razgovor: Present day

-Carter (Taraji P. Henson) watches meeting between HR members, including Terney (Al Sapienza), Simmons (Robert John Burke) and Yogorov (Morgan Spector).
-She then meets with Reese (Jim Caviezel), telling him she has enough evidence to take down part of HR although she wants the whole organization down.
+Carter (Taraji P. Henson) watches a meeting between HR members, including Terney (Al Sapienza), Simmons (Robert John Burke) and Yogorov (Morgan Spector).
+She then meets with Reese (Jim Caviezel), telling him she has enough evidence to take down part of HR although she wants to bring the whole organization down.

 Finch (Michael Emerson) receives a new number but surprisingly, it does not match with a social security number, but with a USCIS Green card number.
 The number belongs to a Russian woman named Genrika Zhirova (Danielle Kotch), with no recorded fingerprints or photos.
 When Shaw (Sarah Shahi) visits her address, she finds that Genrika is a young girl living with her drug-addicted third cousin.
 While following her, Reese and Shaw save Genrika from a kidnapping attempt and take her to her building.

 While Reese inspects the area, Shaw stays with Genrika and they start bonding.
 After fleeing from the kidnappers again, they find themselves in a secret room where Shaw discovers Genrika records on tape all the illegal activities in the building, which may be why she is being targeted.
 The kidnappers throw chlorodifluoromethane in the room and take Genrika while Shaw is shot in the shoulder and knocked unconscious.
 Shaw is taken by a thug to be killed but she manages to free herself.
-Shaw ignores Finch's suggestion to go to a doctor and forces Genrika's cousin to reveal everything.
+Shaw ignores Finch's suggestion to go to a doctor and forces Genrika's cousin to reveal everything he knows.
 He states that he traded her for drugs that were given by the Bratva because they wanted to find the incriminating tapes.

 Carter continues following Terney and finds him delivering money to a driver.
 He intercepts the seller just as Reese is following the client, connecting their cases.
 They interrogate the client, who reveals that HR wants to associate with the Russians to start distributing bath salts.
 Genrika is brought before Simmons.
-Shaw heals herself after getting blood from Yegorov and threatens Simmons to let Genrika leave, promising to deliver the tapes to him.
+Shaw heals herself after getting blood from Yegorov and threatens Simmons into letting Genrika leave, promising to deliver the tapes to him.

 Carter is confronted by her partner, Officer Mike Laskey (Brian Wiles) but she reveals she met with Terney and knows he is involved in HR.
-After she kills one of HR's members in a bar, she blackmails Laskey to work for her as the gun is registered in his name.
+After she kills one of HR's members in a bar, she blackmails Laskey into working for her as the gun is registered in his name.
 Simmons is given a false lead and is brutally attacked by Reese before the police arrives.
 Shaw kills several kidnappers and retrieves Genrika before blowing up the hospital.
-They have Genrika join a private school and Shaw apologizes to Finch for not following orders, although Finch is not mad.
-That night, Shaw wakes up to discover Root (Amy Acker) standing next to her, who tasers her.
+Genrika enrols in a private school with Finch paying her fees and Shaw apologizes to Finch for not following orders, although Finch is not cross.
+That night, Shaw wakes up to discover Root (Amy Acker) standing next to her, and then Root tasers her.